mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 --------------------

-Added code to compute the derivatives of with respect to the dipole position coordinates, see Section 5.9.
+Added code to compute the derivatives of with respect to the dipole position coordinates, see :ref:`CHDDIBAH`.

 mne_list_bem
 ------------